kjhealy/gssr/README.md

 ### The Cumulative Data File

 The GSS cumulative data file is large.
-It is not loaded by default when you invoke the package.
+It is included in`gssr` but not loaded by default when you invoke the package.
 (That is, `gssr` does not use R’s “lazy loading” facility.
 The data file is too big to do this without error.)
-To load one of the datasets, first load the library and then use `data()` to make the data available.
-For example, load the cumulative GSS file like
+To load it (or the other) datasets, first load the library and then use `data()` to make the data available.
+For example, load the cumulative GSS file like this:
-this:

 ``` r
 data(gss_all)